 Q. Is KC accessible through different browsers?

-A. Yes, KC will support the full range of commonly used browsers, including safari, firefox, chrome, and internet explorer.
+A. Yes, KC supports the full range of commonly used browsers.

-Q. Once the system goes live, who should I contact for assistance in the system?
+Q. Who should I contact for assistance in the system?

 A. The help desk phone 355-2000 or email firstname.lastname@example.org.

-Q. Do I have to use the new system once it is available?
+Q. Do I have to use the new system?

 Q. How will I access the Research Administration (RA) system?